 Credits

-Directed by Ariane Mnouchkine (2019 Kyoto Prize in Arts and Philosophy)
+Directed by Ariane Mnouchkine (2019 Kyoto Prize laureate)

 ©︎Pascal Gallepe